Withholding Taxes: Arkansas

 - Employers that fail to withhold from wages as required by law are subject to penalties.
 See Penalties.

-- Employers must keep payroll records in both machine-sensible and hardcopy formats for at least six years after the date the return was filed.
+- Employers must keep payroll records in both machine-sensible and hardcopy formats for a certain number of years set by law.
 See Recordkeeping Requirements.